-Beta Beta Beta Beta the Eta Beta chapter of Beta Beta Beta is an honor society for biology students with superior academic records.
+Beta Beta Eta Beta chapter of Beta Beta Beta is an honor society for biology students with superior academic records.
 The purpose of this society is to stimulate sound scholarship, promote the dissemination of scientific truth and encourage investigation in the life sciences.
 Beta Beta Beta is affiliated with the American Institute of Biological Sciences.